sdbedi/infra-coding-challenge/README.md

 9. Watch the Indexing Rate graph to see how fast the provided solution is.
    - You'll be using this graph to benchmark your solution
    - Your solution will be assessed by first running `baseline.js` and then your solution.
 If the graph indicates that your solution is indexing records faster than the baseline then Congratulations! you did it.
 10. Include a file named `solution.js` that runs your solution.
-Including more than 1 file is perfectly fine so long as we can kick everything off by running `node solution.js`
+Including more than 1 file is perfectly fine so long as we can kick everything off by running `node solution.js`.
+Additionally, feel free to modify any and all parts of the code provided in this challenge.

 ### Java
 ![Instructions Screencast](https://github.com/datafiniti/infra-coding-challenge/blob/master/screencasts/java-screencast.gif)